Khalid bin Sultan Al Saud: Wealth and Paradise Papers

 Leaked US cables dated November 1996 cited the wealth of Prince Khalid as $2 billion.

 In November 2017 an investigation conducted by the International Consortium of Investigative Journalism cited his name in the list of politicians named in Paradise Papers allegations.

 Other positions

 At the end of the 1990s, Prince Khalid had business contacts with French electronics group Thomson-CSF.

 Khalid is the chairman for the committee of the Prince Sultan bin Abdul-Aziz International Prize for Water.
 He is chair of board of trustees of Sultan bin Abdulaziz Al Saud Foundation.
 He is also a member of the board of trustees of the Arab Thought Foundation that is a Saudi think-tank group, attempting to improve the relations between Arab nations and the Western nations.

-He owns the newspaper Al-Hayat.
-It is said that he does not interfere in its articles as long as no royal criticism is published.
+He owned the newspaper Al-Hayat.
+It is said that he did not interfere in its articles as long as no royal criticism is published.